Since our founding in 2017, Origin has focused on enabling commerce on the blockchain.

 While we plan to address commerce across many different verticals, today we are keenly focused on crypto-specific commerce opportunities that target early adopters of our technology.
 In the last few months, we’ve had tremendous success in the non-fungible token (NFT) market.

 We believe NFTs are a nascent but highly disruptive technology that will bring our crypto-centric commerce products to millions, if not hundreds of millions, of users in the next few years.
-At the time of writing, Origin’s NFT Launchpad set all-time records for largest music NFT sale at nearly $11.7M with 3LAU and largest viral video/meme NFT sale at $760k with the original viral video, Charlie Bit My Finger.
+At the time of writing, Origin set all-time records for largest music NFT sale at nearly $11.7M with 3LAU and largest viral video/meme NFT sale at $760k with the original viral video, Charlie Bit My Finger.
 The 3LAU sale reached mainstream media outlets like the New York Times and Forbes, CNBC, CNN, BBC, Time, NPR, ABC, NY Times, and dozens of other outlets covered the globally-viewed Charlie Bit My Finger sale.
 In both instances, Origin saw significantly increased community membership and engagement and interest in OGN following these record-breaking events.
-We believe that future blockbuster NFT sales will further introduce mainstream audiences to the Origin Commerce Platform and OGN.
+We believe that future blockbuster NFT sales will further introduce mainstream audiences to Origin's products and OGN.

 The overall market for NFTs is about to hit an explosive inflection point, and Origin is very well positioned to take advantage of this opportunity.
 While NBA Top Shots has recently seen a decrease in secondary sales, over $200M of transactions were achieved in both February and March of 2021.
 In May, Larva Labs sold nearly $90M of NFTs in 24 hours with their Meebits launch.
 This was soon followed by mainstream business influencer Gary Vaynerchuk launching Veefriends successfully.
 It is clear that NFT sales are growing at an exponential rate and represent the fastest growing opportunity for crypto-centric commerce.
 Even more importantly, we are now seeing iconic global brands and personalities like Gucci, the Golden State Warriors, Playboy, and Paris Hilton embrace NFT technology to interact more directly with their fanbases.

 However, we believe that the majority of the market misconstrues NFTs as simply scarce digital art.
-While digital art is one exciting vertical that we have been able to capitalize on, we believe Origin’s NFT Launchpad will redefine commerce in several other key verticals as well.
+While digital art is one exciting vertical that we have been able to capitalize on, we believe Origin will redefine commerce in several other key verticals as well.

 NFTs that are redeemable for offline goods